-Certolizumab pegol is a type of biologic therapy that can be used to treat certain adults with moderate-to-severe Crohn's disease (CD), one of the two main forms of inflammatory bowel disease.1,3 It is usually prescribed for people who have not experienced enough relief of their symptoms from the more common treatments for CD, such as immunosuppressants.
+Certolizumab pegol is a type of biologic therapy that can be used to treat certain adults with Crohn's disease.
+Crohn's is one of the two main types of inflammatory bowel disease (IBD).
+In the United States, certolizumab pegol is sold under the brand name Cimzia®.1,2

 How does certolizumab pegol work?

 Certolizumab pegol is a type of biologic medicine called an anti-tumor necrosis factor (anti-TNF).
 This type of drug blocks proteins called tumor necrosis factor alpha (TNF-alpha).
 TNF-alpha proteins trigger inflammation in the body.
 People with IBD, including Crohn’s disease, may have too much inflammation in their digestive tract.
 This inflammation causes their symptoms.1-3